michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 **High Axis Color** and **Low Axis Color** set the colors for these axes, assuming they are visible

-**High Bar Color** sets the regular color of bars who's values are above the baseline (normally 0, see the Lines-And-Limits tab). **Low Bar Color** does the same for bar descending below (or to the left) of the base line.
-Bar Padding controls the width of the gap
+**High Bar Color** sets the regular color of bars who's values are above the baseline (normally 0, see the Lines-And-Limits tab). **Low Bar Color** does the same for bar descending below (or to the left) of the base line.  **Bar Padding** controls the width of the gap between bars, as a percentage of the bar width

+**Odd Row Color** and **Even Row Color** sets the colors of the alternating background stripes.

 A group col setting can be used to define a field that displays multiple sets, or groups, of elements.
 In this demo case, we're grouping on the 'region' field, which takes on 5 different values (East, West, North, South and Central).